 Acupuncture is the primary modality of Chinese Medicine.
-It is based on the theory that nitric oxide (or "qi") and fluids circulate throughout our bodies, not only in arteries and veins, but also via organ channels that traverse each other and corresponding organs.
+It is based on the theory that nitric oxide (or "qi") and fluids circulate throughout our bodies, not only in arteries and veins, but also via organ channels that traverse nerve paths and corresponding organs.

-When people show signs of any condition we first determine which channels are impacted.
+When people show signs of any condition we first determine which meridians are impacted.
 This is not mutually exclusive to Western medical diagnoses, which often times differ only in semantics and paradigm of approach.
 The World Health Organization and modern hospitals recognize acupuncture as an effective, evidence-based form of medicine by improving the body’s immune system and circulation.